Update you browser

 Term 1

-In Orientation, Induction and Experimentation we begin with the notion of orientation, a term originating from ‘Orient’: ‘a person's basic attitude, beliefs, or feelings in relation to a particular subject or issue’.
+In Orientation, Induction and Experimentation (45 credits), we begin with the notion of orientation, a term originating from ‘Orient’.

 You will begin the programme with a series of orientation sessions and technical inductions.
 Seminars and external visits to exhibitions and archives will help you understand the expanded field of Print in the context of the broad field of contemporary art.
 You will be encouraged to experiment with new ways of making to challenge existing models of thinking and demonstrate this through studio practice.